-B. SIDE BY SIDE MANAGEMENT We do not intend to favor any clients when we provide investment advice to separate accounts or the ETFs.
-Portfolio holdings will vary from any one client to another due to unique client objectives,
+- A. PERFORMANCE BASED FEES The Firm does not apply performance-based fees to any accounts. - B. SIDE BY SIDE MANAGEMENT We do not favor any clients when we provide investment advice to separate accounts or the ETFs.
+Portfolio holdings will vary from any one client to another due to unique client objectives, restrictions, or cash flows.

-TYPES OF CLIENTS
+ITEM 7 TYPES OF CLIENTS